taosdata/TDengine/documentation/webdocs/markdowndocs/TAOS SQL.md

     Return Data Type: the same data type.
     Applicable Data Types: all types.
     Applied to: table/STable.
-    Note: different from last, last_row returns the last row even it has NULL value.
+    Note: different from last, last_row returns the last row even if it has NULL values.

 ### Transformation Functions